Hispanic and Latino Americans in politics: Poor civic networks

-During the 19th and early 20th centuries, Latino civic networks were poorer than Black communities' civic networks because only some Latino elites had access to electoral or partisan opportunities—mainly those who held offices in Texas and New Mexico—while Black individuals weren't allowed to participate electorally.
-Therefore, when third parties started gaining momentum among Hispanics, Hispanics/ Latinos couldn't capitalize on it due to their lack of resources.
+During the 19th and early 20th centuries, Latino civic networks were poorer than Black communities' civic networks because only some Latino elites had access to electoral or partisan opportunities—mainly those who held offices in Texas and New Mexico—while Black individuals were not allowed to participate electorally.
+Therefore, when third parties started gaining momentum among Hispanics, Hispanics/Latinos could not capitalize on it due to their lack of resources.
 These long lasting results are reflected in Latino politics today; Latino intersectionality varies greatly particularly economically as many immigrants are unable to access public funds such as welfare, TANF, SNAP, Medicaid, etc. without proper documentation.
 Thus, it is essential to understand the barriers related to Latino civic engagement including: English proficiency, wage oppression, educational disparities, etc. Acknowledging the poor civic networks among Hispanics in the history of Latino and Hispanic politics is crucial to extend equitable opportunities, reduce poverty rates, and increase the number of electorates across all communities regardless of immigration status, income, wage gaps, race, educational attainment, etc.